 The Application: AMCAS and Non-AMCAS

 The American Medical College Application Service (AMCAS) is an organization providing a centralized application service to which most of the 125 medical schools subscribe.
 This is a web-application process, and information regarding this application may be found on the AAMC home page by clicking on "AMCAS".
-This application procedure should be initiated in early June at the end of the junior year.
-The AMCAS web application service has suffered greatly in its first year of service in 2001-2002, causing great stress for both the applicants and the medical school offices.
-As Advisers, we are assured by the AAMC that the AMCAS in 2002-2003 has been greatly streamlined and is much more user friendly.
-However, you may find yourself spending upwards of 40 hours completing this web application, so allow yourself plenty of time to do this.
-Most of this time is related to the inability of the AAMC server to accommodate the thousands of applications that come in within a few days in early June.
-Therefore, be advised that this may be a slow and inefficient process.
-Try not to be frustrated, as all applicants are experiencing the same problems.
-Using technology is not always the best way to do things if there are still "bugs" in the system!
+This application procedure should be initiated in early May of the year in which you wish to apply (which is a year before you wish to matriculate.
+The completed application should be submitted by the end of June.
 The fee for submitting the AMCAS application is scaled according to how many schools you designate.
-Do your AMCAS application early: AMCAS begins accepting applications on June 1.
-This application will take you longer to complete than you think!
+Do your AMCAS application early: AMCAS begins accepting applications in early June.
+This application will take you longer to complete than you think so please allow yourself adequate time to prepare this!
 Career Services has several resources available on writing personal statements.
 Also use the HCAC to review your personal statement.

 Secondary and Non-AMCAS Applications: